// documentation

 One of SimpleImporter's strengths is handling re-imports cleanly:

-- If you change a column in your file (e.g., updated prices), only those changes are written.
+• If you change a column in your file (for example, updated prices), only those changes are written.
 Unchanged fields aren't touched.

 Background processing